KamWithK/GitWorkshop/README.md

 Before creating a pull request remember to get the latest changes (`git pull`).
 This is one place where conflicts may occur (hint - this is when rebases are useful).

+## Project timeline:
+# Completed targets:
+1. Converting .dicom files to .npy files and filtering and thresholding CT scans to produce data on skull location.
+2. Implementation of new metrics to improve the training of the model.
+# Future targets:
+1. Nov 2020 - Complete preprocess pipeline for cleaning of .npy files (removal of unecessary data, image cropping).
+2. Nov 2020 - Research pre-trained weights for model implementation and acheive functional stability.
+3. Dec 2021 - Implement Weights & Biases to allow hyperparameter tuning and model optimisation.
+4. Mar 2021 - Submit conference paper for Miccai (March 2021 submission for August 2021 Conference).
+Current goal is to submit two distinct papers for both the 2D depth map and 3D volumetric deep learning methods.
+5. Jan 2022 - Use it to "solve code" by 2022.